mengalong/bter/README.md

 # Content

-This is a simple demo to get data from bter.com
+This is a simple demo-server for get data from bter.com

+You can add your own plugin to implement more function easily.

 # Install